-This option is available if you have a selection of vectors or components (Note that you cannot mix vectors and components in this mode).
+This option is available if you have a selection of vectors.
 It creates a distortion envelope based on the closest bounding box that can be drawn around your selection.
 Thus the resulting envelope is always initially a rectangle, comprising four line spans and a node at each corner.
 Using the normal node editing tools, however, you can modify this envelope as much as you like and the shape within it will be distorted accordingly.